julioolivares/ts-class-to-openapi/README.md

 // "required": ["name", "email"]
 ```

-### class-validator Decorators Override
+### Override via class-validator Decorators

-When using class-validator decorators, they can override the TypeScript optional behavior:
+class-validator decorators can override the default behavior of the TypeScript optional operator:

 ```typescript
 import { IsNotEmpty, IsOptional } from 'class-validator'